Jim Lonborg: Boston Red Sox

 In that World Series against the St. Louis Cardinals, Lonborg pitched a one-hit shutout in Game 2 on October 5, only the fourth one-hitter in Series history.
 He followed that up with another victory in Game 5 four days later by limiting the Cards to three hits, and pitching a complete game again.
-Longborg's boyhood idol Sandy Koufax was calling the World Series as a television broadcaster, and gave Longborg game preparation advice on visualizing himself pitching, that aided Longborg's success in his two victories.
+Lonborg's boyhood idol Sandy Koufax was calling the World Series as a television broadcaster, and gave Lonborg game preparation advice on visualizing himself pitching, which Lonborg credited as helping with his success.

-Called upon to pitch the seventh and deciding game with only two days rest, he lasted six innings, but allowed six earned runs in a 7–2 loss.
+Called upon to pitch the seventh and deciding game with only two days rest, he lasted six innings, allowing six earned runs in a 7–2 loss.
 Teammate Dan Osinski remembered, "Lonborg couldn't break a pane of glass in the bullpen when he was warming up.
 We all knew that, and [Dick Williams] still started him.
 You know he could have pitched the bullpen an inning apiece, or something.
 It just gave Gibson too big a lead against us that we couldn't come back from."
 Shortly after being fired by the Red Sox, pitching coach Sal Maglie also criticized Williams's handling of Lonborg.
 "It was obvious Lonborg didn't have it.
 Williams should have gotten him out sooner, and I told him so.
 It was a crime that he let a man who'd done such a great job for him all season take a pounding like that.
 It was degrading."

-Lonborg received the Cy Young Award, with 90% of the votes, (becoming the first Red Sox pitcher so honored).
+Lonborg received the Cy Young Award, becoming the first Red Sox pitcher so honored since its 1956 creation, receiving 90% of the votes.
 He was selected to the 1967 AL All-Star Team, though he did not play in the All-Star Game, and finished prominently in voting for the MLB Most Valuable Player (MVP) award (placing 6th in the voting, with teammate Yastrzemski winning the award).